top of page

 Hypothetical Scenario

 By recognizing how overgeneralization manifests in daily life, you can begin to address and counteract this distortion.
+Realize that the negative thought is not accurate, and that your abilities are not defined by one experience.
 Developing a more balanced perspective allows you to navigate social interactions, professional environments, and personal goals with greater resilience and confidence.
+To support this process, write down your thoughts and feelings; this practice can help you reframe them more accurately and promote healthier thinking patterns.

 Headshot image of Cody Thomas Rounds